Adomi Bridge: Design of arch bridge

-The single-span arch bridge was designed by William Brown of the engineers Freeman Fox & Partners.
+The single-span arch bridge was designed by William Brown of the engineers' Freeman Fox & Partners.
 It is a two-hinged silver latticed steel crescent-shaped arch bridge with a two-lane road deck suspended by cables.
 The lower-chord arch rises 158.5 ft above the hinges and the main span is 805 ft long.
 To make an aesthetically pleasing crescent-shaped arch, the lower curve formed by the lower chords is a parabola, and the upper curve is derived from it by offsets decreasing logarithmically from the center to the hinges.

 As the roadbed is suspended by means of vertical cable stays (hangers) connected to the steel truss arch, the bridge can be considered as a hybrid arch suspension type.
 Pairs of vertical cables or hangers are attached at 35-ft intervals to the deck transverse beams, which, along with six longitudinal stringer beams and bracers in between the transverse beams, support the weight of the roadway and its load.

 The bridge was officially opened on 25 January 1957 by Kwame Nkrumah, then Prime Minister of the Gold Coast and first President of Ghana.
-It carries the National Route N2 and has been of tremendous help to travellers and traders who use the road to access the east and north regions of Ghana.
+It carries the National Route N2 and has been of tremendous help to travelers and traders who use the road to access the east and north regions of Ghana.

 Route to the bridge

-The Adomi bridge is located in Atimpoku in the Eastern Region of Ghana, which is along the Volta River.
-The bridge carries National Route N2 and connects parts of the Eastern Region and Juapong in the North Tongu District, Ho, Hohoe and other towns in the Volta Region.
-A trip from the north regions of Ghana on N2 would go through the eastern corridor and finally use the Adomi Bridge to cross the Volta River.
+The Adomi Bridge is located in Atimpoku in the Eastern Region of Ghana, which is along the Volta River.
+The bridge carries National Route N2 and connects parts of the Eastern Region and Juapong in the North Tongu District, Ho, Hohoe, and other towns in the Volta Region.
+A trip from the northern regions of Ghana on N2 would go through the eastern corridor and finally use the Adomi Bridge to cross the Volta River.
 The bridge is about 87 km northeast of Accra, the capital of Ghana, and about 75 km north of the port of Tema.